ShawonAshraf/kodakodi/content/parts/author.md

 title: author
 ---

 **Shawon Ashraf**  Hails from Dhaka, Bangladesh.
 A forever Java guy who's tinkering with JavaScript and Swift these days.
-A long time RPG fan who plays Overwatch like frenzy.
-I like to talk
-               anything *nix and OSS.
+Doesn't like game publishers who think SinglePlayer is dead and a big fan of good stories in games.